 Thousands of teachers' salaries will be cut under a new pay deal agreed between the Government, employers and five of the seven teaching unions.

-Management allowances worth up to pound;10,836 will be scrapped and levels four and five of the upper pay scale will be replaced with an excellent teachers' scheme available only in schools which say they can afford it.
+Management allowances worth up to pound;10,836 will be scrapped and levels 4 and 5 of the upper pay scale will be replaced with an "excellent teachers" scheme available only in schools which say they can afford it.

 Mary Bousted, general secretary of the Association of Teachers and Lecturers, said: "It has been a difficult agreement to reach and no one is saying teachers will be jumping up and down about it."

-Classroom unions that signed up to the 2003 deal blame primary heads and governors for the work increase and are threatening industrial and legal action if the situation does not improve.
+Classroom unions that signed up to the 2003 deal blame primary heads and governors, and are threatening industrial and legal action if the situation does not improve.

 Steve Sinnott, general secretary of the National Union of Teachers, excluded from the joint pay talks, said the plan was a recipe for "turmoil and uncertainty".